Prince Harry And Meghan Markle To Attend Pippa Middleton’s Wedding After First PDA

 — The Sun (@TheSun) May 7, 2017

 The charity game is the first public event that the 32-year-old prince and Meghan attended together.
-The next one would be on May 20, when Pippa Middleton marries millionaire James Matthews.
-According to The Telegraph, Markle has now been invited to the wedding despite not yet being married nor engaged with Prince Harry.
-Although, Meghan may not be present at the ceremony at St. Mark’s church in Englefield, England, but she will be able to attend the evening party afterward, according to People.
+The next one will be on May 20, when Pippa Middleton marries millionaire James Matthews.
+According to the Telegraph, Markle has now been invited to the wedding despite not yet being married nor engaged to Prince Harry.
+Although Meghan may not be present at the ceremony at St. Mark’s church in Englefield, England, she will be able to attend the evening party afterward, according to People.

 Prince Harry and Meghan Markle getting more public with their relationship add fuel to the rumors that they will be getting engaged soon and a royal wedding will be on the horizon.
 The prince was known as a bad boy, sticking with his wild ways, and royal followers have been waiting for him to settle down.
 The royal family is reportedly in favor of the American actress for Prince Harry, who seems to have found in her the person who understands him on a deeper level.